The hot circumgalactic medium in stacked X-rays: observations vs simulations: Analysis

 \subsection{X-ray Forward modeling}

-To produce synthetic X-ray images of our simulated galaxies, we used pyXSIM \citep{zuhone2016} to generate lists of photons produced by hot plasma within 2000 kpc of each galaxy. pyXSIM generates photons under collisional ionization equilibrium via Monte-Carlo sampling of the Astrophysical Plasma Emission Code (APEC) \citep{Smith2001}.
-The resulting X-ray emission is thus dependent on the temperature, metallicity, and density of each gas particle, although we exclude any particles with $n_H > 0.1$ cm$^{-3}$ as those are ISM particles artificially pressurized to prevent runaway star formation.
+To produce synthetic X-ray images of our simulated galaxies, we use pyXSIM \citep{zuhone2016} to generate lists of photons produced by hot plasma within 2000 kpc of each galaxy. pyXSIM generates photons under collisional ionization equilibrium via Monte-Carlo sampling of the Astrophysical Plasma Emission Code (APEC) \citep{Smith2001}.
+The resulting X-ray emission is thus dependent on the temperature, metallicity, and density of each gas particle.
+We exclude any particles with $n_H > 0.1$ cm$^{-3}$ as those are ISM particles artificially pressurized to prevent runaway star formation in these relatively low-resolution simulations (see \cite{springel2003}).
+These are generally very cool particles that would not contribute to X-ray emission regardless.
 Once we have the photon lists around each galaxy, we use pyXSIM to create event lists, or line-of-sight projections including Doppler shifting due to velocities of the fluid elements \citep{zuhone2016}.
 For all analyses, we adopt the cosmology from \cite{planck2020}, which sets $H_0 = 67.74$ km/s/Mpc and $\Omega_M = 0.3089$.
+Note that cosmic ray (CR) feedback does not play a role in any of the simulations considered here \citep[as opposed to recent work e.g.][]{Butsky2018,buck2020,thomas2022}.
+Thus we do not include additional X-ray emission from inverse compton scattering of cosmic microwave background photons by CR electrons as in \citep{Hopkins25, Lu25}.

 We used the Simulated Observations of X-ray Sources (SOXS)\footnote{\url{https://hea-www.cfa.harvard.edu/soxs/}} package to create simulated eROSITA observations.
 The SOXS instrument simulator had not been used for eROSITA prior to our analysis, so we built in the functionality using instrument files (PSF, ARF, RMF, backgrounds) from the SIXTE analysis tool \citep{Dauser2019}.
-While SIXTE has been used to generate simulated observations for eROSITA, we opted to use SOXS instead, as we are working to develop a Python-only pipeline for generating simulated data that is useful for constraining AGN feedback.

 SOXS generates images from pyXSIM event files in a multi-step process.
 First, it uses the auxiliary response files to determine which events will be detected.
 The detected events then undergo a projection onto the detector plane with PSF blurring as determined by the PSF model supplied by SIXTE.
 SOXS then provides the option to add instrumental and astrophysical backgrounds and foregrounds, which we discuss below.
 Finally, the event energies are convolved according to the instrument responses. eROSITA consists of seven independent mirror assemblies, so we model each mirror assembly as a separate instrument in SOXS and stack the results.
 As we are comparing against fully cleaned and background subtracted observations, we do not include any foreground or background models, instead generating emission purely from the gas within 2,000 kpc of each galaxy.
 We observe each galaxy for 1,000ks, which is significantly longer than the average exposure of $\approx$ 550 seconds from eRASS:4.
 This was done to reduce noise given the low sample sizes.
 Figure \ref{fig:hotcgmmaps} shows stacked counts for galaxies in each simulation box with $11< \;$log$(M_*/M_\odot)<11.25$.